 Likewise, Panch Pokhari trek commonly known as five different small lakes derived from Lord Shiva, the Hindu GOD.
 So, Panch Pokhari trek is sacred – pilgrimage trek often visited by Hindu people.
 Besides that to Panch Pokhari, you will have an outstanding view of Dorje Lakpa (6,966m), Phurbi Chhyachu (6,637m), Madiya (6,257m), Rolwaling, Langtang range and as well as Jugal Himal.

-Panch Pokhari trek consists the base of the Jugal Himal range in the initial and concludes in the lower part.
+Panch Pokhari trek consists of the base of the Jugal Himal range in the initial and concludes in the lower part.
 Panch Pokhari trek is the tranquil eternity and dotted by the colorful rhododendron forest, which is extremely spectacular in the spring season.
-Furthermore, Langtang valley is wilderness region offers some of the most beautiful Mountains Langtang Lirung, Langtang Ri and as well as Yala peak, Gangala peak, and Ganesh Himal.
+Furthermore, Langtang valley is a wilderness region that offers some of the most beautiful Mountains Langtang Lirung, Langtang Ri and as well as Yala peak, Gangala peak, and Ganesh Himal.

 During the trek, you can walk passing over some beautiful and interesting villages and you might see some of the wild animals such as Musk deer, Himalayan black bear, Monkeys, Himalayan wild goat and particularly birds and wildflowers along the routes.
 As it is not very difficult trekking, you can explore it at any time throughout the year.